 NALA is taking Tanzania by storm with over 42,000 Tanzanians already signed up.
 It is currently in a private beta on the Google Play Store and has garnered a lot of buzz in the local market, for good reason.
 Not only does NALA work offline and seven times faster than USSD, but it also provides additional financial services for its users.
 NALA can host one user’s multiple SIM cards to track all transactions across cards, providing the user with an accurate picture of their spending, giving them more financial control.
 NALA’s ability to provide information across accounts also helps its users navigate the fees and complexities associated with Tanzania’s interoperable mobile money system.
 NALA provides transparent, clear information in one place, again putting control into the hands of its users.

-They’re also the first live deployment of Hover technology, a member of our first cohort, which allows for a streamlined user interface and user experience to help users achieve their financial goals.
 Additionally, it allows for transactions to be processed without a data connection over 2G signal which means users in lower income areas will have wider access to mobile money payments.